gephi/gephi-plugins/README.md

 ### Requirements

-Developing Gephi plugins requires JDK 11 or later and [Maven](http://maven.apache.org/).
+Developing Gephi plugins requires JDK 8 or later and [Maven](http://maven.apache.org/).
+Although any IDE/Editor can be used, [Netbeans IDE](https://netbeans.org/) is recommended as Gephi itself is based on [Netbeans Platform](https://netbeans.org/features/platform/index.html).

 ### Create a plugin